Hosting a Conference at UO

 The employee who records the receipt of cash should be someone other than the person making the deposit.
 Total cash received (e.g. total of all pre-numbered receipts issued) should agree to the total of the deposit slips.
 If a department is unable to separate these functions due to staffing limitations, a responsible employee independent of these functions (normally a department head or administratively senior employee) should be designated to verify the total amount received equals the total amount deposited.
 This should be done daily, but no less than once per week.

-For more information see the BAO Cashiers page.
+For more information see the (BA) Cashiers page.

-Personal Service Contracts must be drafted in advance of the event for all visiting speakers receiving a speaking fee (honorarium).
-PSC Long forms must be signed and approved by Purchasing and Contracting Services (PCS) prior to the event, short forms must be signed by the contractor no later than the day of the event.
+A Personal Services Contract/PSC or Purchase Order for Services must be drafted in advance of the event for all visiting speakers receiving a speaking fee (honorarium).
+PSC forms must be signed and approved by Purchasing and Contracting Services (PCS) or an authorized L2CA prior to the event, Purchase Order for Services must be signed by the contractor no later than the day of the event.
 For more information please call PCS at 6-2419 or visit the Purchasing and Contracting Services website to access their forms and instructions.

 Merchandise bearing UO logos must be approved by Brand Management (formerly Trademark Management) - a list of current vendors already possessing UO artwork may be obtained to minimize costs.